rociocastropinto/menstrual-app-discourse-pipeline/docs/outputs_map.md

-# Output Mapping: Scripts → Thesis Chapters
+# Output Mapping: Scripts: Thesis Chapters

 This file maps each pipeline output to the thesis section or figure it supports.